Version 1.1 – May 14, 2010

 Q. In the pictures of your layout what part did you use for the crosswalks?

 A. During the build of our first layout someone had a black tile with some printed striping from the old LEGO Studios sets.
-A generous member went out to BrickLink and bought a pile of them and so far we’ve been using them in or own layout.
-Due to the relative scarcity of this part a really large group build should probably stick with the standard white 1×2 tile unless someone involved is similarly motivated to source the printed tiles.
+A generous member went out to BrickLink and bought a pile of them and in the past we have used them in many of own layouts.
+Due to the relative scarcity of this part we have been been slowly changing over to using the standard white 1 x 2 tile and find that a layout that uses a combination of the two looks okay.
+There has been quite a bit of talk about acquiring or producing custom printed tiles for this purpose but no actual effort has occurred yet.

 Q. Why are the Technic bricks in different places in pictures of early layouts?